BRIKEV/express-jsdoc-swagger-docs/docs/requestBody.md

 app.post('/api/v1/album', (req, res) => res.send('You save a song!'));
 ```

-In that example we use the last option of the keyword `@param` to specify the request media type as multipart/form-data.
+In that example, we use the last option of the keyword `@param` to specify the request media type as multipart/form-data.

 The result in swagger UI will be this: